Improve These Personality Traits for a Happier Marriage5 min read

 Consider a person who quickly adopts the latest fad, shows up on time, loves social gatherings, tends to disagree with others, and whose friends describe as moody.
 This person possesses a high degree of openness to new experiences, a high degree of conscientiousness, a low degree of agreeableness and a high degree of neuroticism.

 Personality Traits and Marriage

 When we watch people over time, we can see patterns that reveal their personality traits.
 The differences in traits and their degrees directly impact how people relate to each other, especially in a marriage.

 My wife and I have differing degrees of openness to new experiences, for example.
 I'm more open than she is.
 So, when we plan a dinner date, I want to try a new restaurant, and she will choose one of the two familiar restaurants she prefers.
 She has a higher degree of conscientiousness than I do.
 So, when it comes to cleaning, she's much more thorough than I am.

 Where spouses differ the in degrees of each personality trait they possess, conflicts occur.
 My wife and I will disagree on where to have dinner, and on how clean the floor needs to be.
 Such conflicts are unavoidable.
-But three personality traits can make the difference in whether a couple achieves long-term happiness together.
+But, without the transforming power of God-given love in a marriage, three personality traits can make the difference in whether a couple achieves long-term happiness together.

 Marriage and Personality Research